solidzone/mailmeteor-landing/mail-merge-gmail/mail-merge-gmail.md

 #### 5. A dialog box appears for authorization.
 Read the authorization notice and continue

 <div class="blogpost-note">
   <span class="font-weight-bold">Important note: </span>The script we are using has been created and proofreaded by Google Apps Script teams.
-You can also look at [a basic mail merge script](/mail-merge-gmail/script) written by Mailmeteor team.
+You can also look at <a href="/mail-merge-gmail/script">a basic mail merge script</a> written by Mailmeteor team.
 But always be super careful when authorizing scripts and third-party apps in general.
 </div>

 When prompted enter or copy-paste the subject line used in your draft Gmail message.
 Then click OK.